Considering the huge population of 14 million people, Teheran is the largest and the capital city of Iran.

 - Currency - Riyal is the official currency of Iran and MasterCard or Visa are not accepted.
 You can exchange your currency in most banks after filling out some forms.
 There are no cash machines that accept UK bank cards and it is illegal to change money on the street.

 - Weather - The period from June to September is the hottest period of the year with extremely high temperatures.
 Heavy snowfall can also occur in parts of the country during the winter months.
 Sandstorms and dust storms are also frequent.

 - Airports - If you are coming to Iran by plane, Imam Khomeini International Airport, located 55 km from the city center, is the international airport in Tehran.
-Tehran's Mehrabad airport is an older airport in the city itself used for domestic and cargo flights.
+Tehran's Mehrabad airport is older in the city itself used for domestic and cargo flights.

 - Travel Insurance - Medical costs, including medical evacuation, should be included in your travel insurance policy.
-It is advisable to afford travel insurance before coming to Tehran, since accidents cannot be predicted.
+It is advisable to afford travel insurance before coming to Tehran since accidents cannot be predicted.

 Average High/Low Temperature